 This access will be formalized through a USPS Negotiated Service Agreement (NSA), with service expected to begin in Q3 2026.

-USPS Delivery Destination Units (DDUs) & Universal Service Obligation
+USPS Delivery Destination Units (USPS DDUs) & Universal Service Obligation

 Delivery Destination Units (DDUs) are local USPS facilities responsible for final delivery to homes and businesses.
 Because USPS already reaches every U.S. address six days a week, DDUs represent one of the most cost-effective last-mile delivery networks in the country, although not always the fastest.
 This network exists as a result of USPS’s Universal Service Obligation, which requires nationwide delivery coverage regardless of location.